CshlSiepelLab/DENR/README.md

 tail 5kb -> [0.8, 1]), and the midsection of each gene is scaled to fit into the remaining space on the [0, 1] interval.
 Short genes are handled specially to just use the applicable part of the linearly scaled regions.
-Once this shape profile has been calculated it can be used to adjust the transcript models so that they do not assume uniform polymerase density throughout the gene body.
+Once this shape profile has been calculated it can be used to adjust the isoform models so that they do not assume uniform polymerase density throughout the gene body.